Does acupuncture hurt?

 What conditions or symptoms can acupuncture treat?

 The approach in Oriental Medicine is to treat the person and not the disease.
-Acupuncture works by making the body maintain its ideal state and the result is that the symptoms of the condition, regardless of its medical name, will disappear.
-Each person is an individual and as such a treatment will be tailored to your energetic constitution.
+Acupuncture works by making the body maintain its ideal state and the result is that the symptoms of the condition, regardless of its medical name, will improve.
+Each person is an individual and as such a treatment will be tailored to your energetic/physical constitution.
 If you have something specific you want to discuss before making an appointment- please call.

 For more information on specific conditions please refer to the World Health Organisation (WHO) web site for details of specific conditions that acupuncture can treat.